iteratorsmobile/react-native-google-analytics-bridge/README.md

 ## Use environment's Google Service Version (due to crash on Google Service version 12

-You can specify googlePlayServicesVersion in "android/gradle.properties".
+You can specify googlePlayServicesAnalyticsVersion in "android/gradle.properties".
 Otherwise, it will take default version

 e.g.
-`googlePlayServicesVersion=11.8.0`
+`googlePlayServicesAnalyticsVersion=11.8.0`